dirtman/ibapi/doc/host:get.md

 The get command is used to read/fetch Infoblox Host records.

 By default, the hostname and IP address of each fetched record is shown.
+The
-The --verbose option can be specified to print out the raw response from the API.
+\--verbose option can be specified to print out the raw API response, which includes additional fields.

 To fetch a single Host record, a single hostname and/or IP address may be provided as command line arguments.
 Alternatively, a list of records to fetch can be specified in a file (see --filename).

 # OPTIONS